Title: | Functional Biogeography Analyses |

 object

-# Ordered by number by default fb_plot_trait_combination_frequencies(species_traits) # Order by present traits fb_plot_trait_combination_frequencies(species_traits, NULL, "complete")
+# Ordered by number by default fb_plot_trait_combination_frequencies(woodiv_traits) # Order by present traits fb_plot_trait_combination_frequencies(woodiv_traits, NULL, "complete")

-# Ordered by number by default fb_plot_trait_combination_frequencies(species_traits) # Order by present traits fb_plot_trait_combination_frequencies(species_traits, NULL, "complete")
+# Ordered by number by default fb_plot_trait_combination_frequencies(woodiv_traits) # Order by present traits fb_plot_trait_combination_frequencies(woodiv_traits, NULL, "complete")

 This functions outputs a ggplot2